kirypto-minecraft-mods/Grand-Sign-Shops/ReadMe.md

 ### Remaining Goals

-- Need to protect the blocks around the shops, not just the sign and chest themselves
 - Need to add ability for players to remove shops
 - Need to add ability for admin players to override and remove shops